 Import duties from China

-This article provides a comprehensive overview of steps that UK companies need to take when importing from China and the attendant UK import duty rates.
+The profitability of any business hinges on balancing their costs and revenue, so it is important to be aware of import duties to avoid any nasty surprises.
+This article provides a comprehensive overview of the steps that UK companies need to take when importing furniture from China or anything and the import duty rates you can expect to pay.

 An Economic Operator Registration and Identification System (EORI) number records imported and exported products in the UK.
-If you use a freight forwarder, you need an EORI number.
-This is an essential step before addressing UK import duty.
-From the online application to receipt of an assigned number takes three days.
+If you are importing goods from outside the UK (or between Northern Ireland and Great Britain) you will need an EORI number.

 • A registered UK office